Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Conclusion

-The red-rec algorithm is readily and efficiently implementable, and is also compatible with standard acquisition and control systems.
-Future work will focus on extending the red-rec algorithm to other geometries and higher dimensions, efficiently implementing it on parallel-processing devices such as graphics processing units, and experimentally quantifying its operational performance.
-More generally, further opportunities exist regarding the development of exact and approximation algorithms simultaneously optimizing over multiple objective functions.
-These algorithms might in turn guide the development of heuristic or hybrid exact-heuristic algorithms, while supporting their deployment in other domains of applications.
+The red-rec algorithm is readily and efficiently implementable.
+It is also compatible with standard acquisition and control systems.
+Future work will focus on extending red-rec to other geometries and higher dimensions, implementing it on parallel-processing computing devices, and quantifying its operational performance experimentally.

+In addition, further opportunities exist to develop exact and approximation algorithms that simultaneously optimize multiple-objective functions.
+These algorithms might in turn guide the development of improved exact-heuristic algorithms for atom reconfiguration problems, which might also support other domains of applications.

+Finally, we refer the interested reader to our complementary study on the assignment-rerouting-ordering (aro) algorithm~\cite{ElSabeh2023}.
+The aro algorithm exploits subroutines to improve the performance of typical assignment algorithms.
+Among others, we provide a constructive algorithm to find a partial ordering of displacement trajectories that guarantee that each atom is displaced at most once.

+The source code for the benchmarking module and reconfiguration algorithms will be made available upon reasonable request.